A comprehensive 2 (MRes) + 4 year PhD research programme

 The 4-year PhD programme will allow you to develop as a researcher and to make your own mark not only in academia, but also in the public and private sectors, in all fields where excellent research and analysis skills are required.

 You can leave the programme with the MRes degree and not continue on to the PhD if you so choose; the MRes is a valuable qualification in its own right.
-If you progress to the PhD you will be expected to submit at the end of year 3 and to go on the job market in year 4.
+If you progress to the PhD you will be expected to be ready to submit at the end of year 3 and to go on the job market in year 4.

 Teaching is an important part of your training as a future researcher/academic and is strongly encouraged in the PhD part of the programme; further details will be discussed during your studies.